Innovative Ways To Integrate Kids Programming Toys Into Early Education Curricula

 Gone are the days when traditional preschool curriculum only included glorified daycare, and singing of the ABCs.
 There has been a movement, event a transformation, to what we now refer to as Academic preschools.

-Academic preschool curricula has provision to teach 3-5-year-olds the basics of reading, writing, geography, math, science, and most importantly, computational skills necessary for coding.
-Programming toys take advantage of the power of play when integrated into the early education curricula.
+Academic preschool curricula has provision to educate 3-5-year-olds the basics of reading, writing, geography, math, science, and most importantly, computational skills necessary for coding.
+Programming toys take advantage of the power of play when integrated into the early childhood education curricula.
 According to Ascd.org, play is an ever-changing dynamic process that’s imaginative, multisensory, creative, and interactive, stimulating the whole brain all at once compared to formal academic activities.
-Take a look at some of the creative ways programming toys can be integrated into the five fields of science, technology, engineering, arts, and mathematics:
+Take a look at some of the creative ways programming toys can be integrated into the five fields of science, technology, engineering, arts, and mathematics in early childhood education:

 2. Technology: Programming toys that allow the practical application of scientific knowledge.
 For instance, coding robots that allow kids to put together a series of commands and instructions to guide the robot’s movements and actions in a fun way.

-3. Engineering: Even kids can use scientific principles to design and build things, and programming toys provide the best platforms for kids to create amazing things.
+3. Engineering: Even preschool-aged children can use scientific principles to design and build things, and programming toys provide the best platforms for kids to create amazing things.
 They are the innovators coming up with inventive ways to develop the “personality” of the coding robot.

 4. Arts: Kids can be artistic geniuses when they’re provided the best possible environment to thrive.
 Turn boring art classes into great experiences by introducing programming toys that deal with colors and art for the kids to play with.
 Kids can design their own look and feel, and tell a story through coding play.